8 Genius Ways to Keep Bees Away From Your Hummingbird Feeders

 Feeders come in two main designs, the saucer type and the inverted bottle design.

-The latter drains slowly into the feeding chamber as the nectar within is consumed.
+The inverted bottle nectar feeder drains slowly into the feeding chamber as the nectar within is consumed.

 2. Keep Your Hummingbird Feeder Clean

-Clean up spills, repair cracks, or replace parts and clean the whole feeder each time you refill it.
-The area around the feeder should also be clean.
+Clean up spilled nectar, repair cracks, or replace parts, and clean the whole feeder each time you refill it.
+The area around the feeder should also be clean, as any leak attracts bees.

-Avoid having opened soda cans and used tins whose sweet contents are bound to attract the attention of bees and other insects.
+Avoid having opened soda cans and used tins whose sweet contents are bound to attract bees and other insects.

 3. Use Bee Guards